soyjuanmacias/fetch-again/README.md

 * url: address to fetch (default undefined)
 * requestLimit: number of retimes to attemp fetching (default 3)
 * delay: number of milliseconds to wait for next fetch if the actual one fails (defaul 1000)
-* fetchOptions: options for [fetch API](https://github.github.io/fetch), can be an object or a Response (default undefined)
+* fetchOptions: options for [fetch API](https://github.github.io/fetch), can be an object or a Request (default undefined)

 ### Example